 - 1. We believe that the measurement processes, including related assumptions and models, used to determine the above accounting estimates have been consistently applied and are appropriate in the context of CIPFA LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2018/19. - 2.
 We confirm that the significant assumptions used in making the estimated valuations of Pension Asset/Liabilities and Property, Plant and Equipment appropriately reflect our intent and ability to carry out specific courses of action on behalf of the Council. - 3.
 We confirm that the disclosures made in the council financial statements with respect to the accounting estimates are complete and made in accordance with CIPFA LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2018/19. - 4.
-We confirm that no adjustments are required to the accounting estimates and disclosures in the council financial statements due to subsequent events.

-Yours faithfully,
+We confirm that no adjustments are required to the accounting estimates and disclosures in the council financial statements due to subsequent events. - K. Other income and expenditure - 1.
+We believe that the council financial statements accurately reflect the other income and expenditure incurred by the Council and are free from double counting. - 2.
+We confirm, that there are no further grants, over the disabled facility grant, dedicated schools grant and public health grant which were double counted. - L. Disposal of schools - 1.
+We believe that disposals in relation to schools converted to academy have been properly recorded and adequately disclosed in the consolidated and council financial statements. - 2.
+We confirm, the council financial statements include all schools converted to academy during 2018-19.

+ours raitiffully,

+Rob Salmon

-Rob Salmon County Treasurer
+County Treasurer

+,

+Martyn Tittley

+C :44 \

-Martyn Tittley (Chair of the Audit & Standards Committee)
+Chair of the Audit & Standards (Committee)